Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 1 hour & 15 minutes | 📍 Google Maps | Website | 👉 Tour Tombstone & Bisbee

 The storied past of the Wild West is on display in this special Southern Arizona town.
 Peruse the dusty roads of this iconic western settlement, located just over an hour from Tucson.
 Watch a shootout reenactment, take a ride with a horse and buggy, and explore a haunted theater, all in one day!
-People-watching is a must as actors stroll by in traditional western and Victorian wear.
+People-watching is a must as actors stroll by in traditional Western and Victorian wear.

 My favorite thing to do in Tombstone is saloon hop!
 Grab a beer at Crystal Palace, Big Nose Kate’s, and Tombstone Brewing, among other awesome spots.
 It’s a treat to enjoy a brew beneath a ceiling decorated with bullet holes (from real shootouts in the 1800s) among the local cowboys.
 Don’t skip out on the OK Corral, the site of the famous shootout between the Earp brothers and ruthless outlaws during Tombstone’s early mining town days.